AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

 * Red, blue

 If you want to build a filter that would find only projects where the third option is selected, the filter statement in the text mode interface should be:
 <pre>DE:check=red/, blue<br>DE:check_Mod=in</pre>This syntax ensures that the values are read together, as one option.
-If you omit the slash, `Workfront` reads the comma as an 'OR', in which case only the projects that have either the first or the second option would be selected.&nbsp;
+If you omit the&nbsp;slash, Workfront reads the comma as an 'OR', in which case only the projects that have either the first or the second option would be selected.&nbsp;

 This syntax also applies when building prompts.
 For more information about using prompts, see [Add a prompt to a report](../../../reports-and-dashboards/reports/creating-and-managing-reports/add-prompt-report.md).